 Gamification in eLearning can be remarkably effective.
 A study from the University of Colorado found that users of gamification of learning scored higher in fact- and skills-based assessments of learning.
 Retention also improved when gamification was used in the workplace.

 In the future, virtual reality (VR) and augmented reality (AR) may also become a regular part of gamification in business.
 These two types of gamification put the user in an entirely different place (VR) or augment their surroundings (AR) to offer just-in-time training simulations and problem-solving situations.
-Gamification using VR and AR is a great way to place users in high-stakes situations for training purposes, without worrying about their safety.
+These formats let you place users in high-stakes situations for training purposes, without worrying about their safety.

 How does gamification in eLearning work?